fabarea/media/README.rst

 The basic idea of FAL is that every file has an entry in the database to leverage its use as an asset.
 Basically, Media provides the following set of features:

 * Advanced metadata handling of Assets
-* API for querying Image, Text, Audio, Video, Application from their repository
 * A user friendly BE module
 * Mass upload of files and post processing of files
 * Multi language handling of metadata